Home / Resume / IT / IT Support

 Entry-Level / First Help Desk Job

-"CompTIA A+ certified IT support technician with hands-on experience from a 4-month internship supporting 150+ users.
-Resolved hardware, software, and connectivity issues with a focus on clear communication and thorough documentation.
-Eager to bring strong troubleshooting skills to a Tier 1 support role."
+"CompTIA A+ certified IT support specialist with hands-on experience from a 4-month internship supporting 150 plus users.
+Resolved Windows 10/11, Microsoft 365, and hardware troubleshooting tickets with clear documentation and a focus on first-contact resolution.
+Eager to bring strong remote desktop support skills to a Tier 1 role."

-Why it works: Certification up front, quantified internship, specific skill emphasis, clear target role.
+Why it works: Certification up front, quantified internship, role-specific tools, clear target role.

 Tier 2 / Desktop Support

-"Desktop support technician with 3 years of experience troubleshooting Windows, macOS, and network issues for a 600-user corporate environment.
-Escalation point for Tier 1 team.
-Reduced recurring VPN issues by 50% through user education program and configuration standardization."
+"IT support specialist with 3 years troubleshooting Windows, Active Directory, and networking issues for a 600-user environment.
+Escalation point for the Tier 1 team and owner of VPN configuration requests.
+Cut recurring VPN tickets by 50% through a user education program and DNS configuration standardization."

 Why it works: Clear tier progression, environment scale, proactive problem-solving, measurable improvement.